chrisgleissner/loom-webflux-benchmarks/README.md

 ### Latencies over Time

-The following diagrams show the client-side end-to-end request latencies (Y axis, in ms) over elpased benchmark time (X axis, in seconds).
+The following diagrams show the client-side end-to-end request latencies (Y axis, in ms) over elapsed benchmark time (X axis, in seconds).
 They were exported from the HTML results in the `results` folder which were produced by the benchmark run above.

 #### Loom